 If someone is good at managing safely, it’s probably not because they’re good at health and safety.
 They’re probably a good manager.
 That’s why Compassa take the syllabus of IOSH Managing Safely, which is focused on health and safety, and combine it with the basic concepts of managing people and ourselves.
 The result is a sharp uplift in manager performance.

-Length of Course: Three days (four, with the added people management skills)
+Length of Course: Three days (four to five, with optional people management skills)

 Accredited: Yes, by IOSH.
 Equivalent of a Level 2 qualification.